Innovative Education

 The Learning Revolution

 Ken Robinson speaks about the learning revolution and a changing world that requires education to see and think differently.
 How many of us remember our years at school and found ourselves looking out the window.
 I experienced this years later in the workplace where I was a typist.
 I remember typing poetry in the breaks to escape the monotony.
 My frustration was that I knew I had talent but no-one was interested as they wanted a typist.
 I had dyslexia and often got things back to front, this lead to my belief that I wasn’t intelligent.
 I went through my own learning revolution and took myself to university and completed an Economics degree and then onto a Peace Studies Graduate Diploma.
 I realised that I wasn’t unintelligent, I just had a different learning style.
 My dyslexia abated and I no longer got my words back to front as I developed confidence and articulation.
 I then felt inspired to create a peace program that was not just lip service but effective for children.
 I created REAL HOPE which is an acronym for responsibility, empathy, awareness, love, honesty, oneness, peace and enjoyment.
 I realised the program naturally addressed all the different learning styles, was integrative, engaging and fun.
-I creatively wove into this education program my natural talents of performance, humour, questioning, philosophy, spontenaity, experiential activities (integrating values) and fun to ensure children enjoyed the program and connected it to the entire person not just feeding cognitive intelligence.
+I creatively wove into this education program my natural talents of performance, humour, questioning, philosophy, spontaneity, experiential activities (integrating values) and fun to ensure children enjoyed the program and connected it to the entire person not just feeding cognitive intelligence.

 The learning revolution is to build resilience, critical thinking, innovation, risk taking, confidence, values, leadership, cooperation and happiness in children.
 For this to happen it requires educators and parents to look honestly at the current system of education and home parenting practices to find ways to develop new ways of learning and seeing the world that is also supported at home.
 We do this for the future of children, especially their happiness and survival.
 For when they express their uniqueness and full potential we as a society benefit from creative, engaged children looking forward to the future and participating as empowered citizens.